LostInBrittany/granite-elements/README.md

 - [granite-qrcode-scanner](https://github.com/LostInBrittany/granite-qrcode-scanner) - An element to scan QRCodes
 - [granite-spinner](https://github.com/LostInBrittany/granite-spinner/) - Pure CSS spinner Polymer web component

+### Polymer 1.x-2.x hybrid style modules

+- [granite-font-awesome](https://github.com/LostInBrittany/granite-font-awesome/) - Wrapping of *Font Awesome CSS* as Polymer elements to be used as shared style in full ShadowDOM mode
+- [granite-prismjs](https://github.com/LostInBrittany/granite-prismjs/) - Wrapping of *Prism.js CSS themes* as Polymer elements to be used as shared style in full ShadowDOM mode

 ### Polymer 1.x (to be migrated)